UGM Staff Profiles

 Born in Martinez, California and living in Pittsburg for 25 years, Bobby worked many jobs throughout his life.
 Operating machinery, warehouse worker, janitorial services, customer service, landscaping and indoor / outdoor maintenance.

 On May 14, 2009 Bobby came to Union Gospel Mission doors.
 After losing his family, heart and with his spirit broken, homeless, drinking alcohol and with drugs addictions.
-Bobby enrolled in the 9 month rehabilitation program at the Mission.
+Bobby enrolled in the Men's New Life Program at the Mission.

 “I can do all things through Him who gives me strength.”
 (Phil 4:13 NIV)

-“Thank you Lord for being my rock and my saver.”
+“Thank you Lord for being my rock and my savior.”

 David Lytle